eramons/techblog/content/post/e.md

 ## Other approaches and conclussion:

-Well,
+_TODO: did the installation script work at the end?_

+On the client side, the android-based OS looks really good.
+The synchronization of files and photographs works perfectly and it's uncomplicated.
+I liked it.

-For me this setup is fine as experimental, but a no go for a potential productive setup.
+On the server side, for me this setup is fine as experimental, but a no go for a potential productive setup.
 Reasons:

  * I don't want to host any data on the cloud.
 The idea is to keep private files on the home network.
  * I don't want to host an own mail server.
 I'm not interested in having an own e-mail address for this.